Best Down Jackets for Outdoor Adventures

 Down jackets are favored by outdoor lovers since they excel in the warmth-to-weight metric

-The bottom line is this: the higher the fill power, the better the warmth-to-weight ratio.
-This is exemplified by the Arc’teryx Cerium LT, which has an FP of 850 and weighs just 7.6 oz. but is a surprisingly warm jacket.
+The higher the fill power, the better the warmth-to-weight ratio.
+This is exemplified by the Arc’teryx Cerium LT, which has an FP of 850 and weighs just 7.6 oz. but is an amazingly warm jacket.

 Person putting down jacket into stuff sack